waseemtannous/Subtitles/README.md

 Average runtime for a 16 minutes video running at 720p and 60fps using whisper's largest model:

-- Audio extraction: 3 seconds
+- Audio extraction: `3 seconds`
-- Transcription (offline): 3:20 minutes
+- Transcription (offline): `3:20 minutes`
-- Translation (1 language - online): 1 minute
+- Translation (1 language - online): `1:30 minutes`
-- Subtitles burning (1 srt file): 1:40 minutes
+- Subtitles burning (1 srt file): `1:40 minutes`

-Total runtime for the same video in Hebrew, translated to Arabic and English, and burned subtitles for the 3 languages:
+Total runtime for the same video in Hebrew, translated to Arabic and English, and burned subtitles for the 3 languages: `13 minutes`